-

 I've been thinking about this.
 It's tricky because you can't have dynamic evaluation of the module source, so we can't have a variable that dictates a sub-module version.
 Some possible ways to roll out changes:

-- If we can find a clean way to specify a module version per workspace, I would really prefer the approach of a linear version stream of
+• If we can find a clean way to specify a module version per workspace, I would really prefer the approach of a linear version stream of terra-env.
+One avenue that might be worth investigating is override files.
+As of now I don't see a clean way to do this.

-for each environment as we are ready for the changes to come in.
-After we do prod, merge the PR.
-This could potentially get messy if there are multiple such long-running PRs open. - Using tfvars files to roll out new components might currently be the cleanest way to go, especially when that change I linked above gets released.
+• Using tfvars files to roll out new components might currently be the cleanest way to go, especially when that change I linked above gets released.

 I wish there was a way to flexibly compose environments with different sets of service modules together!

-I think the change I linked will in fact make this possible to implement cleanly, with counts per module we can toggle apps per-environment via tfvars files for terra-env
+I think the change I linked will in fact make this possible to implement cleanly, with counts per module we can toggle apps per-environment via tfvars files for terra-env!

 Choose a reason for hiding this comment